The Wiz (film): Critical reception

 While Ross was largely the target of much criticism in The Wiz, some critics noticed a contrast in the music given to Ross (Dorothy) and the music given to her cast mates.
 John Skow of Time described the Tin Man's music as the "best characterization of the film".
 He also characterized Evelline's as a "menacing hard-rocker" and The Scarecrow's as a "piteous lament".
 Contrastingly, he describes Dorothy's music as dull ballads.

-The decision to hire Sidney Lumet, a dramatic filmmaker without any prior experience with directing musicals, was criticized, with many critics believing that his style was unsuited to the material or genre.
+The decision to hire Sidney Lumet, a dramatic filmmaker without any prior experience with directing musicals, was criticized, with many critics believing his style was unsuited to the material or genre.
 The cinematography and production design, which replaced the fantastical Oz settings of the stage version with gritty urban cityscapes, were likewise criticized.
 While some critics described The Wiz as "dark, washed out, and boring", Lumet might have done this to reflect the urban setting and serious themes being presented.
-Critics also questioned the decision to cut large portions of the original score, in some cases substituting original compositions that were regarded as inferior.
+Critics also questioned the decision to cut large portions of the original score, in some cases substituting original compositions regarded as inferior.

+Positive reviews included Charles Ryweck of The Hollywood Reporter who called it "truly film magic", and Stephen Traiman of Billboard who declared: "The Wiz is a wow!"Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times also gave the film some of its most best reviews on the syndicated TV show Sneak Previews.
+Siskel called it "superior musical theater", said that Diana Ross was "superb", "terrific" and came across as "a real star", but he had reservations about the film's "heavy message".
+Ebert praised other cast members and numerous technical aspects of the film, saying that it was "fun" and in the "great tradition of the American musical".
+Ebert's print review in The Chicago Sun Times gave the film 3 stars out of a possible 4, describing The Wiz as filled with "great moments and a lot of life, sensational special effects and costumes" and good performances from the main cast apart from Ted Ross, who "sort of disappears into his lion’s costume" and was difficult for viewers to connect with.
+Despite the overall positive review, Ebert felt the film was less engaging than The Wizard of Oz because some of the songs were too saccharine and "'The Wiz' has just a touch too much calculation" in trying to appeal to a broad audience rather than simply telling the story.